lotlouischoitslab/Computational_Transportation_Science/README.md

 - Teams of 4 will do a case study on a given topic for every unit covered in the course and record a video of their presentations. **The winning team of the best presentation will get an extra credit of 1% for each group member in the winning team!
 Everyone is required to participate in the mini-presentations.**

 ## Group Computational Problems:
 - Group of 4 will work on data science and engineering problems to analyze various transportation data using Python and Excel.
 Group activities will not only enhance students skills in data computation, but also effective communicative skills necessary to be successful in the modern transportation academia and industry.
+Each group activity will be given 2 weeks for students to complete.
 2 of your lowest group computational problems will be dropped.

 ## Extra Credits: